Infamous (2006 film): Release

 Infamous premiered at the August 2006 Venice Film Festival.
 Upon its release, the film was largely overshadowed by Capote, released on September 30, 2005.
-McGrath finished editing the film in October of 2005, just after Capote premiered in theaters.
+McGrath finished editing the film in October 2005, just after Capote premiered in theaters.
 McGrath decided that the best course of action was to push the film's release date back by a year to avoid having "dueling Capotes" in the theaters.
-McGrath hadn't even seen Capote when his film was released a year later in 2006, saying: "I haven’t seen their film yet.
-I want to see it when everything’s done and I can enjoy it and judge it more fairly.
-And also because I don’t want people saying, ‘Did you think your person’s better than their person and that this is better than that?’ because I like and admire those people very much and I don’t want to ever have to be critical.
+McGrath had not even seen Capote when his film was released a year later in 2006, saying: "I haven't seen their film yet.
+I want to see it when everything's done and I can enjoy it and judge it more fairly.
+And also because I don’t want people saying, 'Did you think your person's better than their person and that this is better than that?' because I like and admire those people very much and I don’t want to ever have to be critical.
 Also, I expect that I will like and enjoy it very much.
 But my impression is that they are different enough so that people don’t feel like they’re seeing the same movie again.
-In a funny way, what we’re hearing from people is that they actually enjoy seeing how two entirely different movies can be gotten out of the same period in someone’s life."
-It differs from the earlier Capote in that it occasionally breaks away from the Kansas setting to allow Capote's Manhattan society friends and professional acquaintances to comment on and express opinions about him to an unseen interlocutor during mock interviews based on quotations from Plimpton's biography.
+In a funny way, what we're hearing from people is that they actually enjoy seeing how two entirely different movies can be gotten out of the same period in someone's life."

+Infamous differs from the earlier Capote in that it occasionally breaks away from the Kansas setting to allow Capote's Manhattan society friends and professional acquaintances to comment on and express opinions about him to an unseen interlocutor during mock interviews based on quotations from Plimpton's biography.
 It also is more explicit about the romantic feelings Capote and Perry Smith may have shared.
-Capote also had a darker and more serious tone than Infamous, which focuses more on Capote's extravagant behavior and the reaction of the Kansas residents.
-However, the film does get noticeably darker in tone after the killers are caught, which is accentuated by Rachel Portman's score.

 The film's original title alternated between Have You Heard? and Every Word is True, the latter referencing how Capote often swore that "every word" of that book is true".
 Ironically, this claim was untrue, as Capote embellished the true story behind In Cold Blood considerably and even fabricated some instances for dramatic effect.
 Warner changed the film's title to Infamous, a decision that McGrath was upset with, as he wanted to call the film "Every Word is True".